maytran/waffle/README.md

-# Welcome to Advanced Git and GitHub
+# Welcome to Advanced Git and GitHub!

 ## Requested class resources